Justice system participants can include:

 - A journalist, in order to prevent them from distributing information to the public about a criminal organization.

-To be convicted, the Crown must prove beyond a reasonable doubt that you intended to promote a state of fear in a journalist, justice system participant, or member of the public, in order to impede the administration of justice/prevent them from doing their job/limit the dissemination of information about a criminal organization.
+To be convicted, the Crown must prove beyond a reasonable doubt that you intended to promote a state of fear in a journalist, justice system participant, or member of the public, and, you did so in order to impede the administration of justice/prevent them from doing their job/limit the dissemination of information about a criminal organization.

-Investigation of Intimidation of a Justice System Participant Charges in Surrey
+Investigation of Intimidation of a Justice System Participant Charges in Saskatchewan

-This offence is taken extremely seriously by the police and by the Crown.
-An investigation of an allegation of intimidation of a justice system participant or journalist in Surrey is typically initiated by a complaint from an alleged victim of intimidation, or a witness.
-The police will attend the scene and request a written statement from the alleged victim or any other witness, then will launch an investigation.
+An investigation of an allegation of intimidation of a justice system participant or journalist in Saskatchewan is typically initiated by a complaint from an alleged victim of intimidation or a witness.
+The police will attend the scene and request a written statement from the alleged victim or any other witness, then they will launch an investigation.

 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.
-Police may then decide to charge you immediately, or they may transport you to the Police District Office for further questioning and processing, before deciding whether or not to lay charges.
+Police may then decide to charge you immediately, or they may transport you to an RCMP detachment or city police holding cell for further questioning and processing, before deciding whether or not to lay charges.
 You will likely be given the opportunity to speak to a lawyer before being questioned; you should exercise your right to obtain this legal advice.

-Bail Process and Conditions for Intimidation of a Justice System Participant Charges in Surrey
+Bail Process and Conditions for Intimidation of a Justice System Participant Charges in Saskatchewan

-How do I get myself or a loved one out on bail for intimidation of a justice system participant charges in Surrey?
+How do I get myself or a loved one out on bail for intimidation of a justice system participant charges in Saskatchewan?

 Because of the severity of the offence, if you have been charged with intimidation of a justice system participant, the Crown will likely push for you to be detained, requiring a formal bail hearing to be released.
 You can expect to be detained especially if you have a criminal record, or if the allegations are more serious.